Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 Those smiling eyes that brought joy, yet she mimicked what I myself had said an hour earlier, sarcastically.
 Spare me please, years of bug-fixing had perhaps eroded my last remaining sense of time.

-I went around the menu, while she just sat there watching me with this quiet, loving gaze.
-Okonomi, wakame, tonkatsu, misoshiru... hours of anime watching had somehow made me know exactly what the heck these things were.
+I went around the menu, while she just sat there watching me with this quiet, loving gaze. お好み、ワカメ、豚カツ、味噌汁... hours of anime watching had somehow made me know exactly what the heck these things were.
 It felt... weirdly nostalgic, like being taken out to eat by my mom after I got good grades at the end of the year, when I was an elementary school student, so calm, and safe.
 \
 \
 \